bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- Possible Drizzle and Breezy
+- Breezy and Mostly Cloudy
 - 88% humidity
-- 16 mph wind
+- 15 mph wind
-- 78% cloud cover
+- 82% cloud cover
 - 42 AQI 🟩
 - 0.38 inches of rain in the past 24 hours